- Produced 1954-65 Agfa-Werk AG, Munich, Germany

 There was a very similar 6×6 camera made by Kodak Ltd. London about the same time (1955-58) called the Cresta, which had a Kodet lens, and was followed by the Cresta II and Cresta III.
 The Cresta is notable for being the first Kodak camera to take 120 (as opposed to 620) rollfilm since the ’30s, and the Cresta III was possibly the last Kodak rollfilm camera.
 All things being equal, the Clack is at least more handsome than the Cresta.

 Clibo-Blitz info: a couple of people emailed me to tell me about the bulb and battery.
-According to them and this site the bulb size is Phillips PF1B or PF5B “Photoflux”, and you can apparently still get the battery as the Eveready/Energizer 412 or Varta 72PX.
+According to them the bulb size is Phillips PF1B or PF5B “Photoflux”, and you can apparently still get the battery as the Eveready/Energizer 412 or Varta 72PX.

 Apart from a crushed spot on the viewfinder, it’s in like-new shape and just needed a minor surface cleaning.
 Not much I can do about the viewfinder but it doesn’t affect the camera’s operation in the slightest.
 I covered it with a neatly trimmed piece of black electrical tape just so it looks a little better.